cosmas-ai/alx-pre/0x01-git/README.md

-My first directory on git
+This is my first directory on git